 More than 24 plants:

-• Chargeable as a misdemeanor offense and subject to jail time if the violation was habitual, willful, and for a commercial purpose or it involved violence.
+• Chargeable as a misdemeanor drug offense and subject to jail time if the violation was habitual, willful, and for a commercial purpose or it involved violence.

 Although cultivation of marijuana has mostly been decriminalized, you can still potentially face criminal charges.